aws-samples/aws-refactoring-to-serverless/implementation/send-message-via-pipes/README.md

 # Send messages via EventBridge Pipes
-This project is the CDK implementation of ['Send Message via Pipes'](https://github.com/aws-samples/aws-refactoring-to-serverless/blob/main/patterns/send-message-via-pipes.md) pattern.
-This patterns shows how you can reduce your application code and improve consistency by utilizing EventBridge Pipes.
+This project is the CDK implementation of ['Send Message via Pipes'](https://github.com/aws-samples/aws-refactoring-to-serverless/blob/main/patterns/send-message-via-pipes.md) serverless refactoring using Node and TypeScript.
+It shows how you can reduce your application code and improve consistency by utilizing EventBridge Pipes.

 ## How it works